amoAHCP/spring-vertx-ext/README.md

 spring-vertx-ext
 ================

+## changes in 2.1
+You can now inject the Vertx instance to your beans

 A spring vertx extension which creates spring aware verticles.
 This extension creates for each spring aware Verticle an own spring context.
 Spring Verticles can deploy "normal" Verticles and vice versa.
 > You should use Spring-Verticles in „worker mode“ or use vertx.executeBlocking when calling blocking methods.
 Avoid blocking the event loop!